pingcap/tidb-operator/docs/operation-guide.md

 $ helm upgrade ${releaseName} charts/tidb-cluster
 ```

+### Vertical scaling

-To scale up/down TiDB cluster, modify the cpu/memory limits and requests of PD, TiKV and TiDB in `values.yaml` file.
+To scale up/down TiDB cluster, modify the cpu/memory/storage limits and requests of PD, TiKV and TiDB in `values.yaml` file.
 And then run the same command as above.

-(Note: This may fail when using local volumes.)
+> **Note**: See the above caveats of vertical scaling.
+Before [#35](https://github.com/pingcap/tidb-operator/issues/35) is fixed, you have to manually configure the block cache size for TiKV in charts/tidb-cluster/templates/config/_tikv-config.tpl

 ## Upgrade TiDB cluster